deliveroo/deliveroo.engineering/_guidelines/services.md

 - You **SHOULD** log to `$stdout` (per [12factor principles](http://12factor.net/logs)).
 The [rails_12factor](https://github.com/heroku/rails_12factor#rails-12factor-) gem
-  sets that up for you.
+  sets that up for you if using Rails <5.
 - You **SHOULD** log no more than 1-2 lines per user request or job.

 Heroku captures logs by default but it is **REQUIRED** that you add